-As of July 1, 2010, the Center has contracted with Stark County Schools Council of Governments (a shared risk pool) (see Note 2) to provide employee health benefits.
+The Center has contracted with the Stark County Schools Council of Governments (a shared risk pool) (See Note 2) to provide employee health benefits.
 Rates are set through an annual calculation process.
 The Center pays a monthly contribution which is placed in a common fund from which claim payments are made for all participating districts.
 The Center's Governing Board pays a portion of the monthly premium.